Disentangling the Delayed Choice Quantum Eraser

 Figure 2 from our original 2005 paper depicts the delayed-choice interferometer used to sort the symmetric (a) and antisymmetric (b) radiation states of the entangled photon source (BBO) in the famous experiment by Kim et al.

-Of course, the original experiment is more complicated than this, and there are other aspects to it, but it remains an elegant example of the spooky quantum property of entanglement in which the properties of multiple quanta can sometimes become correlated with one another and instantaneously act like a single quantum across space and time.
+Of course, the original experiment is more complicated than this, and there are other aspects to it, but it remains an elegant example of the spooky quantum property of entanglement in which the properties of multiple quanta can become correlated with one another and instantaneously act like a single quantum across space and time.

 Here is a PDF of my 2025 rewrite: